sporto/sporto.github.com/source/_posts/2012-12-07-callbacks.markdown

  $.extend(finder, eventable);
  $.extend(processor, eventable);
 ```

-Cool, now our objects can add listeners and trigger events.
+Excellent, now our objects can add listeners and trigger events.

 ### Using the listeners

-The code to use the listeners is simple:
+The code that consumes the listeners is simple:

 ```javascript
 finder.on('done', function (event, records) {